nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_Of_Procedures.md

 ### Periodic Review

-All Theramex SOPs relating to GxP must be reviewed at least every two years.
-The review process should begin at least three months before the relevant anniversary of the effective date to enable sufficient time to engage all stakeholders and gain approval of the revised SOP before the required anniversary.
+All procedures relating to GxP must be reviewed at least every two years.
+The review process should begin at least three months before the relevant anniversary of the effective date to enable sufficient time to engage all stakeholders and gain approval of the revised procedure before the required anniversary.

 ### Withdrawal

-When there is no longer a need for a document, the request is raised and discussed using GitHub Issues, with the label Document Withdrawal Request.
+When there is no longer a need for a document, a request for withdrawal is raised and discussed using GitHub Issues, with the Document Withdrawal Request label.

-Withdrawal must be communicated to those who used the document before withdrawal.
+Withdrawals must be communicated to those who used the document before withdrawal.

 The Index of Controlled Documents must be updated to reflect the changed status of the document.